 If you miss a spot can you double dip?

 Yes, and no. On one pair of shoes that my son made with his friends, they dipped again.
 It didn’t look great.
 On the pink and orange shoes, we made for this video; we had to dip the heel twice because it was still white.
 It worked great, and you’d never know it was dipped twice.
-I would try to dip only once.
+I would try to only do the dipping process once, so watch the angles you are dipping the shoes at.
+If you do have to double-dip try to only double-dip part of the object you are hydro dipping to prevent any large mistakes.

 How much paint should you spray in the tub?

 We found out that you need a lot of paint!
 More than you think you do.
-Make sure the water is covered.
+Make sure the surface of the water is covered.
 Also, work fast since the paint starts to stick to the sides of the tub if you wait too long.

 Do you have to change the water between dips?

 No, use your swirl stick and let the paint stick to the sides of the tub.
 It will start to build up.
 When the water is clear, you can spray and dip again.
 Your tub will always have paint in it.
-Use an old tub.
+Use an old tub or bucket.

 More Custom Shoe Projects to Try: